BisakhaD/CZ4010-Applied-Crypto/README.md

 We also understood that there was no better way to show off our newfound expertise from this course than to apply it to our project.

 ## Research
+Confidentiality, Integrity, Non-repudiation and Authentication are critical concepts revolving around computer security.
+Public Key Infrastructure (PKI) is a system that achieve the aforementioned security services.
+Thus, the goal of this project was to implement a certification authority system that can generate and distribute public key certificates.

 ## Design and Development